-A Gastric Balloon is a soft silicone balloon that is inserted into the stomach via the patient’s mouth, usually using an endoscope, although new products on the market mean that this is not always necessary.
-The balloon partially fills the stomach, giving the patient a constant feeling of satiety which helps to reduce their food intake and thereby promote weight loss.
-On average, the balloon is about the same size as a grapefruit.
+A Gastric Balloon is a soft silicone balloon that is inserted into the stomach via the patient’s mouth, usually using an endoscope( except Allurion gastric balloon which is a swallowable capsule balloon ) , although new products on the market mean that this is not always necessary.
+The balloon partially fills the stomach, giving the patient a constant feeling of satiety, which helps to reduce their food intake & keeps you full for a longer period and thereby promote weight loss.
+On average, expected weight loss is 10 -15% of your body weight.

-Treatment using a Non-Surgical Gastric Balloon includes a twelve month healthy eating and exercise plan to ensure the best possible results.
+Treatment using a Non-Surgical Gastric Balloon includes a 4-6-12 months( as per type of gastric balloon) healthy eating and exercise plan to ensure the best possible results.
 By the end of the program, the patient should have reprogrammed their brain and body to lead a healthy, active lifestyle, making it more likely for them to keep the weight off for the long term.

 GASTRIC BALLOON OPTIONS